Nextiva / Blog / Customer Experience

 The American Customer Satisfaction Index (ASCI) publishes the CSAT scores of several major companies every year.
 This public data makes it easy to benchmark your scores against other companies in your industry.

 With Nextiva’s inbound call center solution, you can easily handle tons of incoming calls, track team performance against benchmarks, and generate more revenue.
-You can even see customer sentiments in real time with built-in CRM.
+You can even see customer sentiment in real time with built-in CRM.

-Focus on a top-notch customer service strategy and use the right communication tools to increase satisfaction across the board.
+How to improve it: Focus on a top-notch customer service strategy and use the right communication tools to increase satisfaction across the board.

 2. Net Promoter Score® (NPS)

 The Net Promoter Score is a survey-based metric that aims to show how likely a customer is to recommend your business.
+Unlike the CSAT survey, it’s not necessarily asked right after a service interaction.

 The NPS survey can be sent to the customer after purchasing your product or service.